openstack-archive/networking-vpp/README.rst

 First, it's much easier than what you think it is!
 Most of the complexities are handled in the code to make the user experience and service deployment much easier.
-We will walk you though all of it.
+We will walk you through all of it.

 If you are just interested in setting it up, you only need to understand the concept of a locator.
 VPP uses this name to identify the uplink interface